QED1224/Toontown-Resources/Guide.md

 `atkAcc` is a percentage which represents the likelihood of an attack performing to its highest degree.
 This is used in two ways:

-1. For Lure SOS cards, it's used when calculating the odds that cogs "wake up early" each round.
+1. For Lure SOS cards, it was used when calculating the odds that cogs "wake up early" each round.
-2. It's used when calculating the value of `atkHit`, which is a boolean value that represents whether or not an attack hit.
+2. It was used when calculating the value of `atkHit`, which was a boolean value that represented whether or not an attack hit.

 ### Special Cases